-There are many owners who have driven Ram pickups for over 2 decades, racking up hundreds of miles well over the 300k mark with nothing but praise for these trucks.
+Many owners have driven Ram pickups for over 2 decades, racking up hundreds of miles well over the 300k mark with nothing but praise for these trucks.
 Not to mention the many awards and accolades it’s piled up along with consumer confidence ratings, and long-term tests to back up this beautiful beast’s reputation.

 Yes, the Ram 5.7 is a robust engine and can endure many hundreds of thousands of trouble-free miles however, expect components to start failing anywhere around 200k miles.
 If well maintained and driven with a certain level of mechanical sympathy you can exceed 500k miles without major repairs.

-Rams however are becoming smarter, safer and more comfortable for both on and off-road use and suitable for roads that are not well maintained or paved.
-Ram has raised the bar when it comes to durability and ruggedness, and if you see how many off-road enthusiasts are kitting these Ram trucks out for off-road and overlanding, its sure testimony to their reliability and capability.
+Ram trucks are becoming smarter, safer, and more comfortable for both on and off-road use and suitable for roads that are not well maintained or paved.
+Ram has raised the bar when it comes to durability and ruggedness, and if you see how many off-road enthusiasts are kitting these Ram trucks out for off-road and Overlanding, it’s sure testimony to their reliability and capability.

 Below are examples of awards the Ram has received in recent years, giving its owners even more confidence in these trucks: